colbyfayock/css-loading-animation/README.md

 # CSS Loading Animation
+Pure CSS loading animation.
+Use it as a class to easily add an elegant loading state to your apps!

 ## Why did I deploy this as a React app?
 It was just easier for me to create a really basic example of toggling loading state.
 To use the loading animation itself, you do **not** need React.
 Mostly you'll need a way to dynamically add a CSS class.